 Commonly known as SAM, the Seattle Art Museum is conveniently located near the Pike Place Market.
 So, you could combine both places in one day for indoor Seattle fun.

-The Jim Hendrix collection includes some of his handwritten sheet music, stage clothing, guitars, and original posters.
+The Jimi Hendrix collection includes some of his handwritten sheet music, stage clothing, guitars, and original posters.

-While the MoPOP has a large permanent exhibit, the museum introduces new ones regularly.
+While the MoPOP has a large permanent collection, the museum introduces new ones regularly.
 Some of these are so popular that they end up touring the country.